-Regulations require that full-time students receiving state awards complete a minimum number of credits each term in a registered or otherwise approved program with a minimum GPA, and accumulate enough credits to graduate with an associate degree within a maximum of six semesters of aid, and a bachelor's degree in eight semesters of aid.
+Regulations require that full-time students receiving state awards complete a minimum number of credits each term in a degree program with a minimum GPA, and accumulate enough credits to graduate with an associate degree within a maximum of six semesters of aid, and a bachelor's degree in eight total semesters of aid.

 Also, students must be registered and enrolled for at least 12 credits in their degree program at the time of TAP certification.
-Three factors are involved:
+Three factors are considered in certification of eligibility:

-- academic progress in the previous semester: - program pursuit in the previous semester;

-a minimum of 12 credits in the degree program.
+- academic progress in the previous semester: - program pursuit in the previous semester: - a minimum of 12 credits in the degree program.